aki2o/log4e/README.md

 If you want to verify activity of debugging in the elisp, use `hoge--log-debugging-p`.

 By using `hoge--log-enable-debugging`, logging is enabled too.

+### Dump log into other buffer

+You are able to dump the same log into other area with logging to standard log buffer by `hoge--log-enable-messaging`.
+The command receives an argument as a buffer.
+In default, it's echo area.
+For stopping to dump, use `hoge--log-disable-messaging`.

 ### Inhibit logging statement evaluation